mariemMoula/mcp-trial-01/README.md

 To run the server, open a terminal and run the following command: npm run server:inspect

+# Running the client

+To run the client, open a terminal and run the following command: npm run client:dev

-This will start the server and display the list of tools and resources available.
+This will start the client and provide you with a list of choices.

 # Server Configuration